-Add the sugar, water, lemon juice, and D’Vash date nectar to a small pot.
+Add 3/4 cup of sugar, water, lemon juice, and D’Vash date nectar to a small pot.
 Bring to a boil on medium-high heat, then once boiling reduce the heat and cook for about 5 more minutes.
 Stir along the way.
 After 5 minutes, remove from the heat and let it cool.

 Now the backbreaking work.
 Just kidding.
 This is the only time consuming part, and if you are having your kids help, this can take a bit of patience as unlayering each piece of fragile fillo can be a bit nerve wracking.
 Just make sure your fillo dough is completely thawed.
 I set mine out the day before and place it in the refrigerator overnight for a day or two to ensure it is completely thawed.